fomkin/levsha/README.md

 Static Rendering Benchmarks
 ---------------------------

-The benchmarks shows that Levsha is really fast.
-Unlike Twirl, Levsha's performance does not depends on template complexity.
+Benchmarks show that Levsha is really fast.
+Unlike Twirl, Levsha's performance does not depend on template complexity.

 | Test                  | Engine        | Ops/s        |
 | --------------------- |:--------------| ------------:|